sebastienlapierre/oio-docs/doc/user-guide/source/operations_sizing.rst

 Our directory of services uses separate chaining to manage the collisions: each slot of the top-level index point to a SQLite database managing all the services with the same hash.
-The top-llevel hash is managed by the `meta0` service, while each slot is a base managed by `meta1` services.
+The top-level hash is managed by the `meta0` service, while each slot is a base managed by `meta1` services.

 So, how properly to dimension the top-level index in `meta0`?
 In other words,